 Would you like to perform the national anthem at Great American Ball Park?
 Visit reds.com/anthem to find out more about the audition process.

 With flat-screen TVs, a private bar and staff, and indoor/outdoor seating options, the Nor-Com Technology Super Suite has it all!
-The suite is a private party area with an unlimited ballpark buffet and two beers per person.
+The suite is a private suite with an unlimited ballpark buffet and two beers per person.
 The luxury of a private suite with a party atmosphere.
-This hospitality area accommodates groups of 45.
-The sale and consumption of all alcoholic beverages is subject to Ohio law.
-The Reds reserve the right to limit consumption and/or sale of alcoholic beverages at events.
+This hospitality area accommodates groups of 20–45.

 *_99 E. Second St.

 Cincinnati, OH 45202